webix-hub/docs/data/desktop/react.md

 How to Start
 ----------------

-###Getting the starter package

 [Grab the demo from Github](https://github.com/webix-hub/react-demo) if you haven't done this yet.
-Thus you will get the starter package that you will be able to begin developing with.
+Thus you will get an example of integration usage.

 Run `npm install` and `npm start` after that.
 Open `http://localhost:3000` to view the demo in the browser.

 The page will be reloading while you are editing form fields.
-You will also see some lint errors in the console.

 ###Production build

 To build the production version, run `npm run build`.

 It will build the application for production to the *build* folder.
-After that your app is ready to be deployed!
+After that your app is ready to be deployed.

 Using Webix Widget in React App
 -------------------------------

-You can add a Webix widget into the React-based application like this:
+You can create a React component with a Webix widget inside like this:

 ~~~js
 const ui = {